Living Shorelines: Natural Protection of Florida's Coasts

-Shorelines are dynamic environments, experiencing naturally occurring erosion and accretion over time with the fluctuation of wave energy and tidal exchange.
-This natural process of erosion is exacerbated by anthropogenic activities including dredge and fill operations, seawalls and revetments, wetland drainage and boating, just to name a few.
-During weather events such as tropical storms and hurricanes, coastal property owners watch as their valuable shoreline is washed away, becoming part of the sea once again.
-In response to this loss, many property owners see as the only solution the construction of hardened structures such as seawalls or revetments, which are sloping structures placed on banks or cliffs in such a way as to absorb the energy of incoming water.
+Shorelines are dynamic environments that undergo naturally occurring erosion and accretion with the fluctuation of wave energy and tidal exchange.
+This natural erosion process is exacerbated by human activities such as dredge and fill operations, seawalls and revetments, wetland drainage, and boating, to name just a few.
+During weather events such as tropical storms and hurricanes, coastal property owners watch as their shoreline is washed away, once again becoming part of the sea.
+In response to this loss, many property owners believe the only solution is to create hardened structures such as seawalls or revetments, which are sloping structures placed on banks or cliffs in such a way as to absorb the energy of incoming water.
 Revetments are often constructed of rocks, sandbags and/or wood.
 Many install riprap -- loose stone used to form a foundation for a breakwater or other structure.
-These hardened shorelines produce a host of problems including loss of habitat for numerous marine species and wading birds, further erosion of the property that contains the structure as well as properties adjacent to the structure, water quality degradation and the interruption of natural shoreline processes (sediment transport).
-While hardened structures are often necessary in areas of high wave energy, they are too often seen in areas of moderate to low energy where non-hardened alternatives could be applied.
+These hardened shorelines produce a host of problems, including loss of habitat for numerous marine species and wading birds, further erosion of the property and to adjacent properties, water quality degradation and the interruption of natural shoreline processes such as sediment transport.
+While hardened structures often are necessary in areas of high wave energy, they too are often seen in areas of moderate to low energy where living shoreline concepts could be applied.

-The Florida Department of Environmental Protection’s (DEP) Ecosystem Restoration Section (ERS), working in conjunction with the DEP Environmental Resource Permitting Program (ERP), encourages and seeks to assist -- through generous funding from the U.S. Fish and Wildlife Service's Coastal Program local, coastal property owners, both residential and commercial, to embrace living shorelines as an alternative to hardened shorelines.
-Interested property owners are encouraged to contact ERS to schedule a site visit to determine the efficacy of this eco-friendly alternative on their property.
+The Florida Department of Environmental Protection’s (DEP) Ecosystem Restoration Section (ERS), working in conjunction with the DEP Environmental Resource Permitting Program (ERP), encourages and seeks to assist -- through generous funding from the U.S. Fish and Wildlife Service's Coastal Program local, coastal property owners (residential and commercial) to implement living shorelines as an alternative to hardened shorelines.
+Interested property owners are encouraged to contact ERS to schedule a site visit to determine the potential efficiency of this attractive, eco-friendly option on their property.
 Additional information is also available at floridalivingshorelines.com.

 Why Choose a Living Shoreline Over a Seawall or Bulkhead?